fbpx

 Medical Laboratory Technology

-Empower Your Future: Discover Medical Lab Technology
+Empower Your Future: Discover our Medical Laboratory Technology Program

 Overview

-The A.S. in Medical Laboratory Technology is a four-semester program with coursework that includes clinical hematology, immunology, clinical chemistry and serology, and microbiology.
+The A.S. in Medical Laboratory Technology is a four-semester program with coursework that includes clinical hematology, immunology, immunohematology, clinical chemistry and serology, and microbiology.
 One semester of clinical rotations rounds out this comprehensive program preparing you for certification.

-Successful completion of this program qualifies students to apply for a Medical Laboratory Technician License in the state of Florida and to take the national certification examinations (ASCP, AAB, and/or AMT).
+Successful completion of this program qualifies students to apply for a Medical Laboratory Technician License in the state of Florida and to take the national certification examinations (ASCP, ABOR and/or AMT).
 The program is committed to producing well-qualified, committed, ethical technicians to serve Central Florida and beyond.

 Program Highlights